-(1) All investments of the Company are in entities which are organized under the laws of the United States and have a principal place of business in the United States.

-(2) Has been pledged as collateral under the Key Facility or the 2013-1 Securitization.

-(3) All investments are less than 5% ownership of the class and ownership of the portfolio company.

-(4) All interest is payable in cash due monthly in arrears, unless otherwise indicated, and applies only to the Company's debt investments.
+- (1) All investments of the Company are in entities which are organized under the laws of the United States and have a principal place of business in the United States. - (2) Has been pledged as collateral under the Key Facility. - (3) All investments are less than 5% ownership of the class and ownership of the portfolio company. - (4) All interest is payable in cash due monthly in arrears, unless otherwise indicated, and applies only to the Company's debt investments.
 Interest rate is the annual interest rate on the debt investment and does not include end-of-term payments ("ETPs") and any additional fees related to the investments, such as deferred interest, commitment fees or prepayment fees.
 All debt investments are at fixed rates for the term of the debt investment, unless otherwise indicated.
 Debt investments based on LIBOR are based on one-month LIBOR.
-For each debt investment, the current interest rate in effect as of March 31, 2016 is provided.

-Consolidated Schedule of Investments (Unaudited) March 31, 2016 - (Continued) (Dollars in thousands)

-- (5) Portfolio company is a public company. - (6) For debt investments, represents principal balance less unearned income. - (7) Warrants, Equity and Other Investments are non-income producing. - (8) Value as a percent of net assets. - (9) The Company did not have any non-qualifying assets under Section 55(a) of the Investment Company Act of 1940, as amended (the "1940 Act"), as of March 31, 2016.
+For each debt investment, the current interest rate in effect as of March 31, 2017 is provided. - (5) Portfolio company is a public company. - (6) For debt investments, represents principal balance less unearned income. - (7) Warrants, Equity and Other Investments are non-income producing. - (8) Value as a percent of net assets. - (9) The Company did not have any non-qualifying assets under Section 55(a) of the Investment Company Act of 1940, as amended (the "1940 Act"), as of March 31, 2017.
 Under the 1940 Act, the Company may not acquire any non-qualifying assets unless, at the time the acquisition is made, qualifying assets represent at least 70% of the Company's total assets. - (10)ETPs are contractual fixed-interest payments due in cash at the maturity date of the applicable debt investment, including upon any prepayment, and are a fixed percentage of the original principal balance of the debt investments unless otherwise noted.
 Interest will accrue during the life of the debt investment on each ETP and will be recognized as non-cash income until it is actually paid.
-Therefore, a portion of the incentive fee the Company may pay its Advisor will be based on income that the Company has not yet received in cash. - (11)Debt investment is on non-accrual status at March 31, 2016.
+Therefore, a portion of the incentive fee the Company may pay its Advisor will be based on income that the Company has not yet received in cash.

-Consolidated Schedule of Investments (Unaudited) December 31, 2015 (Dollars in thousands)
+Consolidated Schedule of Investments (Unaudited) March 31, 2017 - (Continued) (Dollars in thousands)